comicfans/comicfans.github.io/_posts/2023-07-27-debugging-nasty-thread-bug.md

 To summarize:

-1. It's impossible to let WaitForSingleObject being under mutex protection (otherwise it won't release the mutex during sleep)
+1. It's impossible to let WaitForSingleObject being under mutex protection
-2. There will be window that win32 Event have pending signaled state, this can't be tell only from WaitForSingleObject return value (since it already returned), then such signaled state leaked from the ownership bookmarking
+2. There will be window that win32 Event have pending signaled state, this can't be tell only from WaitForSingleObject return value (since it already returned), then such signaled state leaked to next condvar wait
-3. Such leakage confusing following bookmarking, leads the self cycle deadloop.
+3. this staled signaled state confusing following bookmarking, leads the self cycle deadloop.

 Problem 1 is unresolvable, let's see if 2/3 can be fixed.
 Partially problem 2 is due to the manipulation not keep sync with the win32 Event, we can always updating ownership, not only when timeout.
-So no matter if we're waken by TIMEOUT or WAIT_OBJECT_0, we always clean self from waiter list, then even there's pending state in Win32 Event, waiter entry always being removed from waiter linked list, thus avoid the deadloop. by definition condition variable is allowed to have 'spurious wakeup', even such staled state leads wake up of wrong condition variable, it's still 'correct' (that's the reason why condition variable must always being used with another variable check,also within loop). so strictly speaking Problem 3 is not an issue, as long as there's no self cycle deadloop.
+So no matter if we're waken by TIMEOUT or WAIT_OBJECT_0, we always clean self from waiter list, then even there's pending state in Win32 Event, waiter linked list is still clean thus avoid the deadloop.

+by definition condition variable is allowed to have 'spurious wakeup', from application's view, it make no differences between 'spurious wakeup' by system and 'spurious wakeup' 'wrongly' by incorrect condvar (our case), so strictly speaking Problem 3 is not an issue (that's the reason why condition variable must always being used with another variable check,also within loop).
-My patch also improve Problem 3 by introducing the hash table, every condition variable have their own Event, the spurious wakeup can still happen, but only on same condition variable (if we don't want to create new Event everytime call g_cond_wait)
+, as long as there's no self cycle deadloop.
+My patch also improve Problem 3 by introducing the hash table, every condition variable have their own Event, spurious wakeup can still happen, but only on same condition variable.

-Another possible fix could be calling ResetEvent as last step of ownership manipulation (also under protection of g_thread_xp_lock), then staled state won't leak to next WaitForSingleObject call.
+Another possible fix (without introducing per-condvar Event) could be calling ResetEvent as last step of ownership manipulation (also under protection of g_thread_xp_lock), then staled state won't leak to next WaitForSingleObject call.
 This approach has a misc drawback: all pending condition variable wake will be lost everytime after g_cond_wait return.
 That might not be a big issue since current implementation also lose all pending wakeup before first g_cond_wait (win32 Event only created at first g_cond_wait).